Wiki · Concept · Last reviewed June 25, 2026

 Definition

-AI in science includes both narrow models built for specific scientific tasks and general-purpose systems adapted to research workflows.
+AI in science is the use of machine-learning systems, foundation models, automated instruments, and AI-assisted software workflows to support scientific inquiry.
 It spans biology, chemistry, physics, climate science, materials science, astronomy, medicine, energy research, engineering, social science, and computational research.

 Scientific Uses